Military Divorce - Special Considerations for Calculating Child Support

 Income should never be determined by relying exclusively on the service member's income tax return.
 A substantial amount of military income, such as BAS and BAH payments, may be untaxable and not reported to the IRS, but that income would be relevant for child support calculations.

 Calculating a fair and proper amount of child support is among the most important tasks when going through a divorce.
 Particularly when children are involved, consultation with a family law attorney is well-advised.
 When a spouse is a service member, choosing an attorney with experience handling military divorces should help ensure that important financial details are fully disclosed and reviewed.
-If you have any questions concerning a military divorce and child support, call the Law Offices of Peter Van Aulen at 201-845-7400 for a free consultation.
+If you have any questions concerning a military divorce and child support, call the Law Offices of Peter Van Aulen at 201-845-7400 for a free initial consultation.